Karlovy Vary – A Day in the Famed Carlsbad Springs

 Under socialism the resort was nationalized and turned into a sanatorium, only returning to private ownership and grandeur in 1992, with a complete reconstruction in 2003.

-An the surrounding neighbourhood you will get great views of the city.
+From the surrounding neighborhood you will get great views of the city.

 Visit the Grand Hotel Pupp